 Blue Bonnet Trails – Combine the above to find all of the Blue Bonnets – 4.5 miles

 Create a loop – Completing the blue bonnet trails does not quite form a loop back to Ayr, and there are various ways to do this depending on your energy levels.
 One option is of course to use public transport.
 If you would like to walk then I can suggest the following, the last of these being the route I chose when I did it and the one I have provided a map for:

 - Straight back to Ayr along the main road: at location 31 on the app, walk back out to location 30 at Monument Road and turn left to return to Ayr (6.3 miles).
 You could equally miss out location 31 and head right along Monument Road once you come out of Rozelle (6 miles).

 - More scenic but slightly longer route back to Ayr via Belleisle, the Old Racecourse and Seafield: at location 31 on the app, turn right to pass the cafe and clubhouse and continue across Belleisle golf course to pick up the trail from location 8.
 Retrace your steps from here back to Ayr Town Centre (6.5 miles).

-- Return via Ayr Beach promenade (longest option – see map below): at location 31 on the app, turn right to pass the cafe and clubhouse and continue across Belleisle golf course to return to locations 8 then 9 and head out onto A719/Doonfoot Road.
+- Return via Ayr Beach promenade (longest option – see map below and download link above): at location 31 on the app, turn right to pass the cafe and clubhouse and continue across Belleisle golf course to return to locations 8 then 9 and head out onto A719/Doonfoot Road.
 Cross over then turn right and walk along the pavement a short distance.
 Take any of the roads on your left to reach Ayr promenade.
 At the Low Green turn right towards the town centre on Pavilion Road, cross at the traffic lights towards the Mercure Hotel.
 Turn left in front of the hotel, onto Carrick Street.
 Continuing straight along this street takes you onto to Ayr High Street (7 miles).

 WALK REVIEW – JUNE 2021